rust-windowing/winit/CONTRIBUTING.md

 `CHANGELOG.md` (but you must resolve other conflicts yourself).
 Doing this requires that you check the "give contributors write access to the branch" checkbox when creating the PR.

-## Maintainers & Testers
+## Maintainers

-The current maintainers are listed in the [CODEOWNERS](.github/CODEOWNERS) file.
+The current maintainers for each platform are listed in the [CODEOWNERS](.github/CODEOWNERS) file.

-If you are interested in being pinged when testing is needed for a specific platform, please add yourself to the [Testers and Contributors](https://github.com/rust-windowing/winit/wiki/Testers-and-Contributors) table!

 ## Release process